 If your GP normally visits you in your home, you might be offered a home visit instead of a having to go to an assessment centre.

 Your assessment centre might ask you for a letter from your GP or other evidence that you need a home visit or alternative location for your assessment.

 To ask for an adjustment, phone your assessment provider using the number on your appointment letter.
 If you ask for an adjustment and it’s not made, this could be discrimination - contact your local Citizens Advice for more help.

 You must go to your assessment otherwise your PIP claim will be rejected and you’ll have to start the application process all over again.

-Contact the assessment centre straight away if you can’t make your appointment or if you’ve already missed it.
+Contact your assessment provider straight away if you can’t make your appointment or if you’ve already missed it.
 If you’ve a good reason for not going they may reschedule it.
 The number to contact is on your appointment letter.